 Our business is administered principally from our head office in Vancouver, British Columbia, Canada.
-We also have offices in Manila, Philippines; Windhoek, Namibia; Ouagadougou, Burkina Faso; Bamako, Mali; Accra, Ghana; Dakar, Senegal; and Medellin, Colombia.
-As at December 31, 2019, we, including our subsidiaries, employ a total of 2,212 permanent employees and 2,005 fixed-term employees for a total of 4,217 employees.
+We also have offices in Bamako, Mali; Manila, Philippines; Windhoek, Namibia; Ouagadougou, Burkina Faso; and Medellin,

+Colombia.
+As at December 31, 2020, we, including our subsidiaries, employ a total of 4,299 permanent employees and 1,821 fixed-term employees for a total of 3,674 employees.

 Production at our mining operations is dependent upon the efforts of our employees and our relations with our unionized and non-unionized employees.
 Some of our employees are represented by labour unions under various collective labour agreements.
-The collective bargaining agreement covering the workers at the Otjikoto Mine is negotiated annually, and remains in place until current negotiations are complete.
-In addition, our employees at the Fekola Mine are part of a union that governs the entire mining industry in Mali.
+The collective bargaining agreement covering the workers at the Otjikoto Mine has historically been negotiated annually, however, the current collective bargaining agreement is valid for a two-year term.
+The collective bargaining agreement remains in place until the negotiations relating to the next subsequent agreement are complete.
+In addition, our employees at the Fekola Mine are part of a union that governs the entire mining industry in Mali and the Fekola delegates have created an executive office, affiliated with the Section of Trade, Mines and Industry in Mali and the National Workers Union in Mali.
 Currently, all labour discussions are managed through union delegates that are elected during site-wide elections.
-Labour relations are currently positive at Fekola.
-In December 2019, an Agreement Convention was signed by Fekola S.A. and the union delegates, with oversight from the Kayes Associate Labor Inspector in Mali, covering certain issues that had been raised in June 2019, including planning of working time and payment of overtime.
+Labour relations are currently positive at the Otjikoto Mine and the Fekola Mine.

-Foreign Operations
+International Operations

-Our principal operations and assets are located in Mali, Namibia, the Philippines and Colombia.
-In addition, we have an approximate 34% indirect ownership interest in the Nicaraguan Assets through our equity interest in Calibre.
+Our principal operations and assets are located in Mali, Namibia, the Philippines, Colombia and Burkina Faso.
+In addition, we have an approximate 33% indirect ownership interest in the Nicaraguan Assets through our equity interest in Calibre.
 Our operations are exposed to various levels of political, economic and other risks and uncertainties.
 These risks and uncertainties vary from country to country and include, but are not limited to, government regulations (or changes to such regulations) with respect to restrictions on production, export controls, income taxes, royalties, excise and other taxes, expropriation of property, repatriation of profits, environmental legislation, land use, water use, local ownership requirements and land claims of local people, regional and national instability and security, mine safety, and sanctions.
 The effect of these factors cannot be accurately predicted.
 See "Risk Factors" below.